Ty Warner: Early life and education

+Career

 1980–1993

 Warner moved to Los Angeles to start a career in acting.
 He had little success and returned to Chicago after five years.
 There he began working for plush toy maker Dakin as a salesman, the same company where his father worked.
 In 1980, he was fired by Dakin, reportedly for selling his own products to established customers in competition with the company's line.
 After spending a three-year sabbatical in Italy, Warner returned to Chicago.

 In 1986, he mortgaged his home and invested his life savings and a bequest from his father into founding Ty Inc. Warner started out selling stuffed toy cats (inspired by some plush he had seen in Italy).

 1993–2004

 In 1993, Ty Inc. launched Beanie Babies, a series of small plush toys shaped like various animals.
 He focused on selling the $5 or $10 Beanie Babies to small independent toy stores rather than large retailers like Toys R Us, Target, or Walmart, preferring to have multiple small clients rather than a handful of large ones.
 He drove up demand by artificially restricting items shipped to each store below requested orders, and by creating deliberate shortages by discontinuing old items and introducing new ones in an essentially arbitrary manner rather than the more common toy industry pattern of releasing new items once or twice a year.
 A secondary market developed when collectors began reselling the toys at greatly inflated prices, and various books, magazines, and accessories like carrying cases devoted to Beanie Babies appeared.
 At the peak of the Beanie craze circa 1999, the privately owned Ty Inc. is believed to have earned over $700 million in profits in a year.
 The Beanie Babies phenomenon, coupled with the rise of the Internet, is cited as elevating Warner to billionaire status with a net worth of over $2.5 billion.